NHMDenmark/HTROCR/README.md

    python run.py process_dir --path="./path/to/folder" --out_type="txt" --save_images=True --out_dir='./out'
   ```

-- Supported --out_types: "<i>txt</i>", "<i>xml</i>"
+- The supported <i>--out_types</i>: "<i>txt</i>", "<i>xml</i>"

-- Sample right border processing is not supported.
+- The right border of herbarium sheet samples is not supported under the processing pipeline due to significantly smaller text.
 If samples to be transcribed do not have this border - make sure to change the pipeline_config.json and set "crop_ucph_border" to <b>false</b>.

-- In the same pipeline_config.json processing parameters can be adjusted.
+- More processing parameters (discetization distance, pixel confidence threshold, border size, etc.) can be adjusted in pipeline_config.json.

 - Use command "evaluate_baseline(s)" instead of "process_image(dir)" to prepare predictions for accuracy evaluation using baseline evaluation scheme.
   ```sh